 Indonesia Celebrates Inauguration of Largest Floating Solar Power Plant in Southeast Asia

 The Institute for Essential Services Reform (IESR) recognizes the operationalization of the Cirata floating PV power plant as a crucial step in accelerating the development of large-scale solar power plants in Indonesia.
-The country's solar power progress had been stagnant since 2020, but the decreasing investment cost of solar PV has positioned it as the most cost-effective renewable energy source.
+The country's solar power progress had been stagnant since 2020, but the decreasing investment cost of solar PV has positioned it as the most cost-effective source.
 Indonesia aims to harness the technical potential of Photovoltaic Solar Power Plants (PLTS), estimated between 3.7 TWp to 20 TWp, to support its target of achieving the sector's peak emission reduction by 2030 at the lowest cost possible.

 IESR emphasizes the importance of optimizing the technical potential of floating PV power plants, which amounts to 28.4 GW across 783 water bodies in Indonesia.
 This optimization, according data from Ministry of Energy and Mineral Resources (MEMR), could lead to the development of large-scale floating solar power plants in at least 27 water body locations with plants.
 The total potential capacity is estimated at 4.8 GW, requiring an investment of USD 3.84 billion (IDR 55.15 trillion).
 Leveraging this potential will accelerate the attainment of renewable energy mix targets and expedite the achievement of net-zero emissions (NZE) before 2060.